|

 and high-velocity shrapnel), then messing with this procedure would be

-LAVA CHAMBER:
+"LAVA" CHAMBER:

 I found a hunk of porus red rock used as "decorative stone"